-We use the knowledge value added methodology to structure the problem of forecasting the future value and cost reductions possible when the three technologies are in place to support shrinking the Mountain.
+We will use the knowledge value added methodology to structure the problem of forecasting the future value and cost reductions possible when the three technologies are in place to support shrinking the Mountain.
 In what follows, we will review the methodology and how it works.

-Knowledge Value Added Modeling (Based on Ford et al., 2016)
+Knowledge Value Added Modeling (Based on Ford, Housel, Hom, & Mun, 2015)

-In the U.S. military context, the Knowledge Value Added (KVA) methodology is a new way of approaching the problems of estimating the productivity (in terms of ROI) for military capabilities embedded in processes that are impacted by technology.
+In the U.S. military context, the Knowledge Value Added (KVA) methodology is a new way of approaching the problems of estimating the productivity (in terms of return on investment [ROI]) for military capabilities embedded in processes that are impacted by technology.
 KVA addresses the requirements of the many DoD policies and directives by providing a means to generate comparable value or benefit estimates for various processes and the technologies and people that execute them.
-It does this by providing a common and relatively objective means to estimate the value of new technologies.
-KVA is a methodology that describes all organizational outputs in common units.
-This provides a means to compare the outputs of all assets (human, machine, information technology) regardless of the aggregated outputs produced.
-It monetizes the outputs of all assets, including intangible knowledge assets.
-Thus, the KVA approach can provide insights about the productivity level of processes, people, and systems in terms of a ratio of common units of output (CUO).
+It does this by providing a common and relatively objective means to estimate the value of new technologies as required in the

+- Clinger-Cohen Act of 1996 that mandates the assessment of the cost benefits for information technology investments - Government Accountability Office's Assessing Risks and Returns: A Guide for Evaluating Federal Agencies' IT Investment Decision-Making, Version 1 (February 1997) that requires that IT investments apply ROI measures - DoD Directive 8115.01, issued October 2005, that mandates the use of performance metrics based on outputs, with ROI analysis required for all current and planned IT investments - DoD Risk Management Guidance Defense Acquisition guidebook that requires alternatives to the traditional cost estimation be considered because legacy cost models tend not to adequately address costs associated with information systems or the risks associated with them approach can provide insights about the productivity level of processes, people, and systems in terms of a ratio of common units of output (CUO).
 CUO produced by each asset (a measure of benefits) is divided by the cost to produce the output.
-By capturing the value of knowledge embedded in an organization's core processes, employees and technology, KVA identifies the actual cost and value of people, systems, or processes.
-Because KVA identifies every process required to produce an output and the historical costs of those processes, unit costs and unit values of outputs, processes, functions or services are calculated.
-An output is defined as the end-result of an organization's operations; it can be a product or service.
+By capturing the value of knowledge embedded in an organization's core processes, employees, and technology, KVA identifies the actual cost and value of people, systems, or processes.
+Because KVA identifies every process required to produce an output and the historical costs of those processes, unit costs and unit values of outputs, processes, functions, or services are calculated.
+An output is defined as the end-result of an organization's operations; it can be a product or service, as shown in Figure 8.